 If a sudden unanticipated right yaw occurs, the following recovery technique should be performed.
-Apply forward cyclic control to increase speed.
+Apply full left pedal.
+Simultaneously, apply forward cyclic control to increase speed.
 If altitude permits, reduce power.
 As recovery is affected, adjust controls for normal forward flight.
 A recovery path must always be planned, especially when terminating to an OGE hover and executed immediately if an uncommanded yaw is evident.